thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 }
 ```

 This function is fairly simple.
 It takes in a POST request with the `order` content created in the previous challenge.
-On receiving a request, the method will start the order and, after it is cooked, will send an event signalling that it is ready.
+The order preparation is started and marked as ready with two helper functions.
+In these functions the order is updated with status events _Cooking_ and _Ready for delivery_.

 Add two helper functions to set the order to a status of _Cooking_ and _Ready for delivery_.